 The current RCRA groundwater monitoring program includes 45 wells that monitor the shallow till contact zone.
 Eight of these wells are currently designated as Affected Wells: MR-1SA, MR-2S, MR-3S, and MR-4S at SWMU 5; and SW-1S, SW-2S, SW-3S, and F-2S at SWMU 6.
-As indicated on Table 6, the modified monitoring program would continue to monitor these wells for the parameters on Permit Tables K-1 to K3, and any newly identified constituents based on Appendix 98 analysis.
+As indicated on Table 6c, the modified monitoring program would continue to monitor these wells for the parameters on Permit Tables K-1 to K3, and elevated constituents semiannually as long as the leachate level in the adjacent SWMU is above the shallow till contact zone elevationany newly identified constituents based on Appendix 98 analysis.
+These wells will also be sampled biennially for Appendix 98 parameters.
+Elevated constituents will continue to be identified by concentrations that exceed background or PQL.
+The identification of a new elevated constituent would trigger Appendix 98 sampling of the well in which the elevated constituent was found and sampling of adjacent wells for the new elevated constituents and other Appendix 98 constituents in the same analyte group.